Mother + Daughter Empowering Joy Through Creative Expression

 Chief Operating Officer

 Jillian’s mother, Superintendent Dr. Jennifer Collier, has served as an educator in Kansas City Public Schools for 22 years, holding various roles including teacher, principal, Chief Human Resources Officer, and Deputy Superintendent.
 Dr. Collier earned degrees in education and leadership from the University of Kansas, Avila University, and UMKC.
 She is a certified NISL trainer, a PHR-certified professional, and completed the Harvard School Turnaround Leaders Institute in 2019.
-Dr. Collier is committed to increasing partnerships through advocacy for Special Education, for Joyous Abilities for Children Inc.
+Dr. Collier is dedicated to expanding partnerships through her advocacy for special education, supporting Joyous Abilities for Children Inc., and championing greater integration of arts education into school curricula.